Fairblock/fairblock-cycles-quartz/examples/fairblock/README.md

 # Fairblock-Cycles-Quartz

-We plan to have our validators run the FairyringClient code inside TEEs to prevent their direct access to their shares.
-For this, we can use the provided Cycles-Quartz libraries to perform on-chain attestation of the TEEs by having a registration CosmWasm contract on FairyRing.
-The registration contract performs the handshake with validators' TEEs and stores their Public Keys (PKs).
+Fairblock-Cycles-Quartz leverages the Cycles-Quartz libraries to implement a framework for Fairyring validators to run the FairyringClient functionality inside a TEE and get attested on-chain.

+A CosmWasm contract is used for registration of the TEEs on Fairyring.
+The registration process envolves performing a handshake between the contract and an enclve.
+After a successful handshake, the contract stores the public key of the enclave in a list represnting the public keys of the registered TEEs.
+This list can later be queried for verification of the messages coming from inside the enclaves.

-After the registration, the PKs will be fetched from the contract.
-Each validator's share will be encrypted with their registered PK, and the encrypted shares will be sent on-chain.
-The TEEs can fetch the shares and decrypt them inside the enclave using the corresponding Secret Key (SK).
-This way, the validators will have no knowledge of their shares.
+Once the validators are registered, their PKs are retrieved from the contract.
+Each validator's share is encrypted using their registered PK, and the encrypted shares are securely sent on-chain.
+The TEEs fetch these encrypted shares and perform decryption within the enclave using the corresponding secret key, ensuring that the validators themselves remain unaware of their shares.

-Once there is a need for a decryption key, the event will be monitored by the enclave code and verified through the client proofs.
-Since we are verifying the chain state, we will use the Tendermint abci_query for verification.
-The keyshare will be extracted inside the enclave, then it will be signed using the SK (corresponding to the PK stored inside the CosmWasm contract) and sent on-chain.
-The signature can be verified on-chain using the registered PK to ensure that the request comes from inside the TEE, and then the extracted key can be used for aggregation.
+The enclave actively monitors the chain for decryption key requests.
+Once a decryption key is requested, the enclave code first validates it against the chain state.
+To validate the chain state, the Tendermint's abci_query mechanism is used.
+Upon validation, the required key share is securely extracted within the enclave, signed using the enclave's SK (corresponding to the PK stored on-chain), and then submitted back to the Fairyring.
+This signature is verified on chain using the stored PKs in the contract to ensure that the message originates from within the TEE.
+Following this verification, the extracted key is used for key aggregation.

-For the base of our implementation, we are using this provided Fairblock example.

 Below is a diagram of the steps:
 ![Fairblock-Cycles-Quartz](./cycles.png)
+We used the `Transfers` example as the base for our implementation.
+We also modified the cli code to deploy the contract on Fairyring.

+## Testing
+There is a test script (`test.sh`) for performing an end-to-end testing of the process.
+[to be continued...]

+## Benchmarks
+[to be added...]